 Health chiefs support call to test frontline NHS staff for coronavirus in Shropshire

-Health chiefs in the county have supported calls to screen frontline NHS staff for coronavirus, but say they are awaiting further guidance on what will happen.
+Health chiefs in Shropshire have supported calls to screen frontline NHS staff for coronavirus, but say they are awaiting further guidance on what will happen.

 The government has pledged to prioritise the testing of frontline health staff in England for Covid-19 amid concerns about diminishing staffing levels.